CNRS Researcher in theoretical physics

 Learning in Recurrent Neural Networks

-- Tuning chaos through Hebbian forcing.
+- Tuning chaos through Hebbian plasticity.

 - DMFT analysis of FORCE algorithm.